chaunm/node-actors-prototype/actors/logic/security.md

     id, // generated & maintained by the sender (for callbacks) timestamp
   },

+  params: {
     actor, // guid of the actor to grant
     actions: [ // list of activity & target
       "pub topic1", // publish only
       "sub topic1", // subscribe only
       "pubsub topic1", // publish/subscribe
       "forbid topic1", // forbid the actor to do any pub-sub "forbid" // revoke any granted actions
     ]
+    }
 }
 ```